Murray Valley National Park

 Photo InformationDmitriy Titov

 Do a bit of everything.
-Fish across two states near the source of the river in Kosciuszko National Park, where you’ll have your pick of the first waters of the Murray.
+Fish across two states near the source of the river over in Kosciuszko National Park, where you’ll have your pick of the first waters of the Murray.
 Then take a hike, hop on your bike, ski off-piste and camp with the kangaroos at Tom Groggin campground.
 Who says you can’t have it all?

 Don’t forget: to get your NSW fishing licence before setting out.